oaf-project/oaf-react-router/README.md

 [React Router does not emulate this](https://reacttraining.com/react-router/web/guides/scroll-restoration/generic-solution), so Oaf React Router takes care of it for you.
 Note that browsers such as Firefox and Safari will restore _both_ scroll position and the last focused element, but for some reason Chrome restores _only_ the scroll position, not the focused element.
 To imitate this, Oaf React Router will move focus to the _primary focus target_ (as described in the previous section) instead of to the last focused element when a POP navigation occurs in Chrome.

-Note that there is a [proposed scroll restoration standard](https://majido.github.io/scroll-restoration-proposal/history-based-api.html) but it is not widely implemented and it only addresses scroll position, not focus (noticing a theme emerging?) so it is of no use to us.
+Note that there is a [proposed scroll restoration standard](https://majido.github.io/scroll-restoration-proposal/history-based-api.html) but it is not widely implemented and it only addresses scroll position, not focus (notice a theme emerging?) so it is of no use to us.

 See:
 * https://github.com/ReactTraining/react-router/issues/3950